supsub01/IngredientsCheck/README.md

 Input Format:
 1. Product Name must not contain any special characters or punctuation.
-2. For best results, try to use the most genreal for of the product name <br>
+2. For best results, try to use the most general name of the product name <br>
   eg. "Cinnamon Toast Crunch" instead of "Cinnamon Toast Crunch Cereal, Crispy, Sweetened Whole Wheat & Rice, Giant Size"
 3. Ingredients List must list all the ingredients you wish to check for, seperated by commas<br>
   eg. Milk, Sugar, Egg